Skip to main content

 - Standard of proficiency: HCPC is currently consulting on proposed changes to the Standards of proficiency for all professions on the Register.

-We have seen an increase in the number of HCPC fitness to practise enquires over the last month.
+I have seen an increase in the number of HCPC fitness to practise enquires over the last month.
 This is an indication that the HCPC’s fitness to practise work is in fact picking up again in line with its statement above.